ecomp-shONgit/BTL-CTS-REPO-Tools/frontend/README.md

 # Notes on this implementation

 We provide both URN and URL input.
 With URN we have a smalle and exchange and generation target for passages.
 Since passages could also be locations, we add URL.
 URL implements a online Interface for software as well.
 The presentation through the fronten is human and interaction centered.
 We implent just a subset of the CTS Definition getPassage and getCapabilities.

+# Code
+Since most of the frontend is part of a new project we will provide code during this project.